 In term of time taken, suppose the distributed algorithm fast to classify the data instances because whole the present nodes in the network have a same level capability and share their prediction data to make a final prediction.
 But, in this conducted experiment the time needed for distributed AODE algorithm showed an increasingly when the number of nodes large.
-This is because the design of our distributed AODE algorithm showed and the data instances of network labelled UNSW-NB15 dataset is a streaming data.
+This is because the design of our distributed AODE algorithm is in batch manner where the collected data group (during training stage) first before a prediction made and the data instances of network labelled UNSW-NB15 dataset is a streaming data.
 Therefore, the future work needs to be done by design a distributed online algorithm for network anomaly detection to improve the performance (efficiency).
 Figure 3 revealed that with the large-scale network (scalability issue) the shorter time is produced using a centralized AODE algorithm for network anomaly detection system.